ericbieller/ericbieller.github.io/_posts/2016-03-28-10-photos-driving-5000-miles-across-usa-3-months.markdown

 ![route across the usa](/images/uploads/road-trip-map.png)

-Our trip took us all around this amazing country of ours.
+Our trip took us all around this huge country of ours.
 We met some amazing people and had experiences that we'll take with us forever.
 We shucked oysters with the locals in Mississippi, cooked ribeye steaks with bonifide cowboys in Bandera, TX, snuck into an abandoned ghost town, and peered over the edge of the greatest expanse in the world, the Grand Canyon.

 ![Ally at grand canyon](/images/uploads/ally-grand-canyon.jpg) The Grand Canyon has to be seen to be belived.
 Peering over the edge and looking 6000 down just might change your life.
 Check out [that day's vlog](https://www.youtube.com/watch?v=QQTUyZF_1f0) for an up close view.